Skip to main content

 What changes if the contract is not net of taxes?

 If the contract already stipulates that the foreign vendor bears Brazilian taxes (contractual gross-up clause), the calculation is on the vendor's side.
 In practice, imported software contracts are almost always net of taxes: the Brazilian acquirer is the tax responsible party.
-The recommendation is to review the tax clause before signing any international contract.
-A vendor that claims to absorb Brazilian taxes is either pricing them into the contract or does not understand the jurisdiction.
+Review the tax clause before signing any international contract.

-Why does the spread apply to P plus taxes?
+Why does the spread apply only to P?

 How to eliminate gross-up and the exchange spread from the operation?